 - chrysin modulates vascular function by increasing the bioavailability of nitric oxide, inhibits the development of atherosclerosis by reducing vascular inflammation, and prevents the formation of a thrombus.

 - kaempferol increases endothelial nitric oxide activity by stimulating arterial relaxation.
 It also decreases LDL-cholesterol levels.

-- luteolin prevents cardiac fibrosis and hypertrophy, and reduces high blood pressure and oxidative stress.
+- luteolin prevents cardiac fibrosis and hypertrophy.
+Also, it reduces high blood pressure and oxidative stress.

 - pinocembrin has various antioxidant, antimicrobial, and anti-inflammatory properties.
 It may help reduce cardiac arrhythmia.

 Also, antioxidants in honey have antitumor properties.
 In fact, honey may have beneficial effects against certain types of cancer, such as colon, prostate, and breast cancer!

 Furthermore, honey has potent antibacterial properties.
 Its compounds have protective effects against many bacterial pathogens, including Bacillus subtilis, Staphylococcus aureus, Staphylococcus lentus, Klebsiella pneumoniae, Salmonella typhi, Salmonella typhimuriumand, and Escherichia coli.

 Honey has antiviral properties as well.
 It helps in the treatment of labial and genital herpes, which are common viral diseases.
 Furthermore, honey may be beneficial against hepatitis.
 Especially, during the early phase of hepatitis B infection.
 Moreover, certain honey compounds may inhibit HIV replication!